bep/unused-test/README.md

-Just a test repo for [Unused](https://github.com/bep/Unused).
+Just a test repo for [unused](https://github.com/bep/Unused).

-Running `Unused` in the current repo currently prints the listing below.
+Running `unused` in the current repo currently prints the listing below.
 This mostly works great, but there are some gotchas re interfaces:

 * Implemented interfaces which are never used in, e.g., a return value is reported as Unused (`UnusedInterface`).
 This is not surprising.
 * An implemented interface method is reported as unused in the interface itself (`UsedInterfaceMethodReturningInt`).
 This is also not surprising, but may be a bigger problem than the first; maybe we should also look for implementations.

 ```
-Unused ./...
+unused ./...
 Scanning .
 Unused: firstpackage/code1.go:5:2:Variable:UnusedVar
 Unused: firstpackage/code1.go:10:2:Constant:UnusedConst